Skip to main content

 Constraint Annotations

-The query processor applies constraint annotations from the domain model to queries:
+The query processor applies constraint annotations from the data model to queries:

 • Project constraints from entity type annotations are merged into the Lucene query